refresh-bio/protestar/README.md

 Support for MacOS and well as ARM-based CPUs will be added soon.

 ## Version history
+* 1.1.0 (8 May 2024)
+  * Support of ANISOU, SIGATM, and SIGUIJ sections in PDB files.
+  * Some fixes in the PDB and CIF output formatting.
+  * Support of MacOS (M1 and x64 architectures).
 * 1.0.0 (8 December 2023)
   * *pyprotestar* Python package added,
   * fixed incorrect alignment of ATOM column in some PDB files.